-Dynamic Task Planning Module
+Dynamic Task Planning & work re-organization Module

 Current the designing process is a manual operation which requires some time to be applied when needed by the designers.
 Applying a change into an existing production line including human operators and robot resources is a time-consuming process performed by a big sized design team.
 This module suggests a multi-level decision making framework targeting on the dynamic work balancing among the human operators and robot resources.
 An intelligent decision-making framework for task allocation to the available resources in the production line, motion planning of robot tasks and criteria estimation is implemented.
 This will minimize the time needed for the evaluation of different task plan alternatives.
 The task planning algorithm takes under account the suitability and the availability of the different resources during task plans generation phase.
 Each task plan generated by the intelligent scheduler can be visualized in the ROS Gazebo simulator.
 This simulation mechanism supports both human and robotic tasks execution.